Krishiv111/liverpoolkm/_posts/2022-12-06-hackstuff.md

 - Elements - An item in a list.
 -  Having one data type or function inside another data type or function, such as lists or loops.
 - array - Another name for a list, depends on the language

+## Notes
+- Lists have elements which can be mutated
+- In addition python and java lists can mutate
+- pop just means remove last at the item
+- if you check libraries its a way to find your ways to reverse pop and change elements iin your list
+-
 # Coding Hacks
 ![]({{site.baseurl}}/images/reverse.png "https://github.com/fastai/fastpages")